uwdata/draco/README.md

 `pip install -e .`

+Now you can call the command line tool `draco`.
+For example `draco --version` or `draco --help`.

-Now you should be able to run the tests
+You should also be able to run the tests (and coverage report)

-`python setup.py test` or `pytest`
+`python setup.py test`